 Comments of the Statutory Finance Officer

-There are no direct financial implications arising withinof this report.
+There are no direct financial implications arising within this report.

 Comments of the Monitoring Officer

 The purpose behind the report and the updated LDS is to ensure that the council continues to meet all its legal duties and obligations with regard to the preparation of the Local Plan.
 Specifically, the report is seeking Council approval for the updated LDS to be published on the Central Lancashire Local Plan website.
 There are no concerns with the report from a Monitoring Officer perspective.